-Children’s Services Council is asking the Brevard County Board of County Commissioners to include a Children’s Referendum on the November 6 general election ballot.
-We ask that voters have the opportunity to authorize the Children’s Services Council to establish a dedicated funding source for programs and services that support children and families.
+In July of 2018, Children’s Services Council asked the Brevard County Board of County Commissioners to include a Children’s Referendum on the November 6 general election ballot.
+We asked that voters have the opportunity to authorize the Children’s Services Council to establish a dedicated funding source for programs and services that support children and families.

 The most critical time in a child’s life occurs before he or she even reaches school.
 Their brains develop faster than at any other point.
 Well-established research continues to emphasize the importance of early childhood education as an essential building block of a child’s future success.
 With an emphasis on kindergarten readiness, the Children’s Services Council of Brevard has established the following priority areas: